-- Moorland Plateaux (01)

-- Moorland Hills (02)

 - Moorland Fringe (04)

 - Industrial Foothills and Valleys (06)

 - Drumlin Field (13)

 - Rolling Upland Farmland (14)

 - Industrial Age (23)

 - Suburban (24)

-- 5.155 Natural England's National Character Area 36: Southern Pennines is coincidental with the core area of the emerging South Pennines Park.
-This covers an area of 1,200 km (460 m) and has a resident population of 600,000.
-It is highly accessible by public transport and from the highway network, with a population of 8 million living within a 30 minute journey time.

-- 5.1565.169 All landscapes have some degree of value.
+- 5.172 All landscapes have some degree of value.
 But some are more highly valued than others.
 The significant landscape value of the area around Pendle Hill has received national recognition.
-It forms part of the Forest of Bowland Area of Outstanding Natural Beauty (AONB)National Landscape.
-Development within the boundary of the National Landscape AONB boundary (see Policies Map) and its setting are addressed by Policy DM11.
+It forms part of the Forest of Bowland National Landscape.
+Development within the boundary of the National Landscape (see Policies Map) and its setting are addressed by Policy DM11.

-- 5.1575.170 The area covered by the South Pennines Park is part of the Pennine ridge of hills connecting the Yorkshire Dales National Park to the north with the Peak District National Park to the south.
-Within Pendle the landscape is one of large-scale sweeping moorlands; pastures enclosed by drystone walls; and gritstone settlements contained within narrow valleys.
+- 5.173 Within Pendle the landscape is one of large-scale sweeping moorlands; pastures enclosed by drystone walls; and gritstone settlements contained within narrow valleys.
 The area contains an internationally important mosaic of moorland habitats which support rare upland birds such as merlin, short-eared owl and twite.
 Any development within this area is also subject to the requirements of Policy DM08.

-- 5.1585.171 In all cases the purpose of landscape assessment is to assess the effects of change.
+- 5.174 In all cases the purpose of landscape assessment is to assess the effects of change.
 The form of the assessment to be undertaken will depend on the scale, type and form of the development.
 Unless there are specific regulatory requirements, the principle of proportionality should apply.

-- 5.1595.172 If the change is regarded as significant an Environmental Impact Assessment (EIA) will need to form part of a formal Environmental Statement.
+- 5.175 If the change is regarded as significant an Environmental Impact Assessment (EIA) will need to form part of a formal Environmental Statement.
 This should accompany the planning application and is necessary to fulfil the requirements of The Town and Country Planning (Environmental Impact Assessment) Regulations 2017.
 The assessment should take the form of a formal Landscape and Visual Impact Assessment (LVIA) following the Guidelines for Landscape and Visual Impact Assessment (GLVIA3) developed by the Landscape Institute and the Institute of Environmental Management and Assessment (IEMA).

-- 5.1605.173 If the development is not considered to be 'EIA development,' some form of assessment may still be required if it has the potential to affect the landscape.
+- 5.176 If the development is not considered to be 'EIA development,' some form of assessment may still be required if it has the potential to affect the landscape.

-DM11: Forest of Bowland Area of Outstanding Natural BeautyNational Landscape
+DM11: Forest of Bowland National Landscape52